syncfusion-content/maui-docs/MAUI/Rating/Getting-Started.md

 ![SfRating Getting Started ](images/getting-started.png)

-The complete Getting Started sample is available in this [documentation].
+The complete Getting Started sample is available in this [link].